-OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere and everywhere else in the world.
+OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere in the world.

-IP TAKE: USArtists International provides for a unique travel grant, defraying the costs of performing artists who showcase their acts abroad.
-Solo and ensemble dance performances are the topline beneficiaries of these grants, but be sure you're a non-profit entity (or fiscally sponsored by a reputable one).
+IP TAKE: USArtists International provides travel grants that defray the costs of performers who showcase their acts abroad.
+Solo and ensemble dance performances are the primary beneficiaries of these grants, but grant seekers must be a non-profit entity (or fiscally sponsored by a reputable one).

-USAI does this by defraying costs, which can be significant even for solo dance performances, let alone troupes.
+USAI supports performers by defraying costs, which can be significant even for solo dance performances, let alone troupes.
 The program recognizes the scope of these expenses, and the grants will cover travel, housing, per diem, shipping, visa fees, and agents’ fees—up to $15,000 worth, though typically dispensed in the $1,000 - $10,000 range.

 There are, of course, stipulations as to what types of international performances qualify.
-USAI covers festival and performing arts markets, both of which need to be curated—meaning you are selected to perform your dance piece; it’s not open-entry.
+USAI covers festival and performing arts markets, both of which need to be curated—meaning performers must be selected to perform; it is not open-entry.
 The festival or market also needs to be international in scope, a bill that either singularly touts American performing artists or represents performing artists from at least two countries beyond the host nation.
 The festival or performing arts market also has to program a “consistently high level of activity,” including performances, lectures, and workshops.

-And of course, you have to be a very good dance act yourself in order to garner a USAI grant.
-USAI is looking for “artistic excellence,” which it doesn’t define but will judge for itself when it reviews your work samples and takes a look at your performing resume.
+Additionally, performers must be talented to garner a USAI grant.
+USAI states that it seeks “artistic excellence,” which it does not define.
+It will judge for itself when it reviews work samples and looks over a grant seeker’s performing resume.

-Lastly, USAI seeks diversity within all these forms of excellence, stating: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”
+Lastly, USAI seeks diversity within all these forms of excellence and states: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”

 Applications are online, and are administered by the Mid Atlantic Arts Alliance.
 There are three deadlines each year: in April, September, and December.
-Choose the deadline that links up with the dates you intend to perform internationally; each deadline is synced with performances set to happen about three months later, and you’ll hear if you’ve received the grant about 10 weeks after each application deadline.
+Each deadline is synced with performances set to happen about three months later, and grant seekers will hear if they have received the grant about 10 weeks after each application deadline.